python-pillow/Pillow/docs/reference/open_files.rst

         im5 = Image.open(f)
     im5.load() # FAILS, closed file

-If a filename or a path-like object are passed to Pillow, then the resulting file object opened by Pillow may also be closed by Pillow after the ``Image.Image.load()`` method is called, provided the associated image does not have multiple frames.
+If a filename or a path-like object is passed to Pillow, then the resulting file object opened by Pillow may also be closed by Pillow after the ``Image.Image.load()`` method is called, provided the associated image does not have multiple frames.